Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - **S-VISSR** - Stretched Visible and Infrared Spin Scan Radiometer → A fairly outdated broadcast of images from FengYun satellites
 - **GVAR** - Goes Variable → Only broadcasts a set amount of data
 - **GRB** - Goes ReBroadcast → A very high quality broadcast from american GOES satellites
-- **GGAK**/**CDA** → Broadcasts space weather information, these have been decoded but the information they hold is pretty much useless
+- **GGAK** - Heliogeophysical Instrument Complex → Broadcasts space weather information, these have been decoded but the information they hold is pretty much useless
+- **SD** - Sensor Data → Raw data broadcast from GOES-N satellites
 ## Detailed satellite information

 **Elektro-L**
-- These are **Elektro-L N3** and **Elektro-L N4** (Elektro-L# for short).
+- **Elektro-L N3** and **Elektro-L N4** (Elektro-L# for short) are the two satellites broadcasting imagery on the L-band.
 Due to a fairly recent power supply failure, Elektro-L2 only broadcasts a beamed X-band transmission to Moscow.
 - They broadcast a **Low Rate Information Transmission (LRIT)** as well as a **High Rate Information Transmission (HRIT)** signal containing full disc images of the earth.
 LRIT broadcasts all (3) visible channels as well as two infrared channels.
 HRIT broadcasts 5 additional channels.
 It includes Reed-Solomon FEC, meaning you can get just a few dBs of the signal and still get a proper decode without any grain.

-![Elektro-L LRIT and HRIT signal screenshots from SatDump](./Assets/Radio/Elektro-LRIT-HRIT.png) *Elektro-L N°3 LRIT on left, Elektro HRIT on right*
+![Elektro-L LRIT and HRIT signal screenshots from SatDump](./Assets/Radio/Elektro-LRIT-HRIT.png) *Elektro-L N°3 LRIT on left, HRIT on right*

 ---